TaylorMonacelli/openunison.github.io/docs/deployauth.md

 #### RBAC Bindings

 The `groups` claim will be passed to Kubernetes to support RBAC bindings.
-You can carete `RoleBinding` and `ClusterRoleBinding` objects based on this attributes.
+You can create `RoleBinding` and `ClusterRoleBinding` objects based on this attributes.
 For example if you have a group called `k8s-admins` you can make those users with that group a cluster admin with:

 ```